mhmdcs/vim-configs/README.md

 - [ripgrep](https://github.com/BurntSushi/ripgrep#installation)
 - Clipboard tool (xclip/xsel/win32yank or other depending on platform)
 - A [Nerd Font](https://www.nerdfonts.com/): optional, provides various icons
-  - if `vim.g.have_nerd_font` in `init.lua` is set to true
+  - don't forget to set `vim.g.have_nerd_font` in `init.lua` to true
-- Language Setup:
-  - If want to write Typescript, you need `npm`
-  - If want to write Golang, you will need `go`
-  - etc.
+  - don't forget to set JetBrains Mono or Hack nerd font patches as the font in the terminal emulator program settings (iTerm2, etc)

 ### Install

-Neovim's configurations are located under the following paths, depending on the OS:
+Neovim's configuration files are located under the following directory paths, depending on the OS:

 | OS | PATH |
 | :- | :--- |